February 26, 2021

 Sustainable investing (synonymously called impact investing) has more than doubled in the last seven years.
 In 2012, global sustainable investments amounted to about $13.3 trillion.
 In 2018, that number had jumped to $30.7 trillion.
 Over the next decade and a half, that number is expected to reach $150 trillion.

-31 percent of millennial investors either usually or always consider environmental, social or governance (ESG) factors in their investing.
+To put it in perspective, 31 percent of millennial investors either usually or always consider environmental, social or governance (ESG) factors in their investing.
 That is more than double the percentage of baby boomers.
-Additionally, 66% of female investors said socially responsible funds will become more important to their portfolios.
-As women and younger generations grow their investment assets, views on traditional versus sustainable investing are changing.
+Additionally, 66% of female investors said socially responsible investing will become more important to their portfolios.
+With women and younger generations holding a greater proportion of assets and becoming the ‘majority’ investor, views on traditional versus sustainable investing are changing.

 There is growing recognition that ESG research and analysis can potentially identify investment risks and generate excess returns.

 A perfect example of this is LEGO, who ended their partnership with Shell Oil in 2014 and now partners with companies like the World Wildlife Foundation on social initiatives.
 The company is also working toward having 100% renewable energy capacity by the year 2030 while committing to reduce its overall carbon footprint.
 For sustainable investors, this is a sign that the company is investing for growth with a long term focus.

 The chart below shows LEGO revenue year over year:

 Its decision to be more sustainable in 2014 does not seem to have hurt LEGO.
 In fact, 2015 saw the biggest percentage increase in sales in the company’s history.